ValerioS05/pj1nuraghe/README.md

 ![screenshot of succesful validation CSS](./assets/images/valida-css.png)

+## Credits
+- **Content**

+  - I took infos for content from the web and a book
+  - **The book** that i read is: Sardinia: Megalithic Island: From Menhirs to Nuraghi: Stories of Stone in the Heart of the Mediterranean. by Tina Oldknow Editor, William Warmus Editor
+  - **Web** Mainly  I used UNESCO site for specific infos.

+- Studies and researches from tandfonline.com
+  A spatial statistical study of the distribution of Sardinian nuraghes Annals of GIS, 28(3), 245-261. for Article

+- **Medias:** Used different sites to get pictures like
+- Pexels,
+- Wikimedia,
+- Unsplash.

+- **Favicon**
+- Generated from Favicon.io

+- **Icons**
+- Used Font Awesome for icons

+- **Fonts** from Google Fonts

 ## Contact me

 If you have any questions, feedback, or inquiries, please contact us at [valerius92@live.it].

+**Report Issues:** If you encounter any bugs, issues, or have suggestions for improvements, please open an issue on our GitHub repository.
+Be sure to provide detailed information about the problem or suggestion.